mjub/transformer-from-scratch/README.md

 ![](assets/cms-nlab-gpt-medium-8.7M.png)

+_Layer 3, Head 3 dominates both metrics_

 We notice a clear outlier: Head 3 in Layer 3 sharply responds to delimiters, well above all other heads across all layers.
-Both the CMS and hit rate are peaky, firmly establishing that this is not just a diffuse layer-level effect, but the emergence of a dedicated delimiter-matching head with an interpretable mechanism, rather than incidental correlation or noise.
+Both the CMS and hit rate are peaky, firmly establishing that this is not just a diffuse layer-level effect, but the emergence of a dedicated delimiter-matching head with an interpretable mechanism.

 > **Remark:** The CMS and hit rate measure the attention score of a closing delimiter with its opening delimiter from different perspectives.
 It should therefore come as no surprise on the heatmap that the two are correlated.
 >